 How to rent a flight ticket

-Simply enter your travel date, your embarkation point and your end destination.
+Head to One Way Fly and simply enter your travel date, your embarkation point, and your end destination.
 You will receive your itinerary by email within 24 hours (usually sooner).

 It looks just like any other flight confirmation itinerary.
 This is usually sufficient for showing airport staff that you have a ticket out of the country.